 Webinars are 60 minute sessions that allow you to learn the latest from the best in the field.
 Each session qualifies for 1 point toward CFRE education requirements.
 AFP webinars are a great professional development opportunity and they are free for members!
 Guests pay $15.
-You can pay your guest fee online: pay now.
 Registration for AFP events or meetings is non-refundable.

 Unless otherwise noted, all conferences begin at 12:00 noon and end at 1:00pm.

 Please bring your own lunch.